tempo-sim/Tempo/README.md

 ## Using Tempo
 ### Building, Running, and Packaging
-[TempoSample](https://github.com/tempo-sim/TempoSample) includes convenient scripts to build, run (in Unreal Editor), and package an Unreal Project using Tempo.
+[TempoSample](https://github.com/tempo-sim/TempoSample) includes convenient scripts to build, run (in Unreal Editor), and package an Unreal project using Tempo.
 We recommend copying the `Scripts` folder to your project and using them.

 ### Configuring
 Tempo has a number of user-configurable settings.
 The [TempoSample](https://github.com/tempo-sim/TempoSample) project has our recommended settings.
 These can be edited through the Unreal Editor project settings and are stored in config files with an "ini" extension.
 Settings can also be changed in the packaged binary.